 HOW ARE DOGS DIFFERENT WHEN IT COMES TO THE ECS?

-The animal and human endocannabinoid systems are similar with respect to the cellular processes and organ systems.
+The animal and human endocannabinoid systems mimic each other with respect to the cellular processes and organ systems.
 The major difference is the distribution of the CB1 receptors in dogs compared to humans.
-Studies have shown there are a higher number of CB1 receptors in the hind brain structures (cerebellum, brain stem, and medulla oblongata) of canine species when compared to humans.
+Studies have shown there are a higher number of CB1 receptors in the hind brain structures (cerebellum, brain stem, and medulla oblongata) of canine species.
 This explains why it’s a good idea to keep any cannabis with high levels of THC far away from your doggies.

-Although studies are ongoing and the information out there is relatively new, a great deal of data exists on the role of phytocannabinoids in promoting a balance of the ECS by differential activation of CB1 and CB2 receptors present throughout the body system when administered.
+Studies are ongoing and the information out there is relatively new, but a great deal of data already exists on the role of phytocannabinoids.
+Phytocannabinoids promote a balance of the ECS by differential activation of CB1 and CB2 receptors present throughout the body system when administered.
 To learn more about CBD and Dogs, listen to this podcast from the #1 CBD Podcast in the US.

 Many veterinarians are becoming more open to considering the use of CBD for dogs.
 As always and with anything that’s important to you, it is wise to do the research before making any health care decisions for your pets.